 Web Maps

 My pride and joy.
 I started work on this project in 2022 as a solution for a fast and lightweight way to display spatial data online, as opposed to the massive project that is Tel Aviv’s IView system which is based on the ArcGIS JavaScript API.
 It relies on MapLibre GL JS for the map display, with the main system acting as a platform for sources and layers defined in JSON files which can be selected based on the URL parameters.
-I didn’t stay on to see the project move to production as I was offered a different job, but I’m still proud of the work I, and later on my coworkers, did on it.
+Easily one of my favorite projects, and I’m really proud of how it turned out, and how well it performs even with a lot of data on the map.

-You can see the project here and already integrated in several municipality pages.
+You can see the project here and already integrated in several municipal apps.

 GeoSpatial Companies Map